-Dr. Janet Landreth, D.M.A., M.M., B.M. studied piano with Jean Marie Darr and Pierre Barbizet at the Academie internationale d t in Nice, France, and received the coveted Performer's Certificate with Special Merit.
-A student of Celia Mae Bryant and Busoni winner, Aldo Mancinelli, at The University of Oklahoma and Tulsa University, respectively, and John Perry at the Aspen Music School and Festival.
-She has been the recipient of numerous performance awards including the Bloch Young Artist Award and the Dean's Award for Outstanding Artistic Performance.
+Dr. Janet Landreth, D.M.A., M.M., B.M. studied piano with Jean Marie Darré and Pierre Barbizet at the Académie internationale d’Èté in Nice, France, and received the coveted Performer's Certificate with Special Merit.
+A student of Celia Mae Bryant and Busoni winner, Aldo Mancinelli, at The University of Oklahoma and Tulsa University, respectively, and John Perry at the Aspen Music School and Festival, she has been the recipient of numerous performance awards including the Bloch Young Artist Award and the Dean's Award for Outstanding Artistic Performance.
 Dr. Landreth has appeared as soloist with the Colorado Symphony, the Centennial Symphony, the Jackson Symphony, the Oklahoma Symphony, and the Fort Collins Symphony, among others, in performances of the Rachmaninov Concerto No. 2, the Schumann Concerto in A-minor, the Beethoven Concertos No. 2 (B-flat major), No. 4 (G-major), and No. 5 (E-flat major), the Liszt Concerto No. 1 in E-flat major, and the Gershwin Rhapsody in Blue.
 Many of her students have also won prizes and awards, including ten that have been featured soloists with the Colorado Symphony.

-Dr. Landreth is founder and executive director of the International Keyboard Odyssiad and Festival, U.S.A., an international keyboard competition and festival headquartered in the USA, and linked with other countries, such as Italy and Korea, through licensing agreements with other universities and conservatories.
+Dr. Landreth is founder and executive director of the International Keyboard Odyssiad & Festival, U.S.A., an international keyboard competition and festival headquartered in the USA, and linked with other countries, such as China and South Korea, through licensing agreements with other universities and conservatories.